NickGeramanis/gym-navigation/README.md

 ### Prerequisites

-The package was implemented and tested with Python 3.8 but previous versions can also be used.

-Furthermore, the following libraries need to be installed:
+The following libraries need to be installed:

 - NumPy
 - Matplotlib